Azure/azure-sdk-for-python/doc/index.rst

     Method 1:

-    1. Download the Azure DocumentDB Python SDK source from https://github.com/Azure/azure-documentdb-python which is needed to manage the Azure DocumentDB database service.
+    1. Download the Azure Cosmos Python SDK source from https://github.com/Azure/azure-cosmos-python which is needed to manage the Azure Cosmos database service.

     2. Execute the following setup script in bash shell: